 [- Quoted from the report: Is Global Collapse Imminent?
 An Updated Comparison of The Limits to Growth with Historical Data.
 Research Paper No.4 August 2014.
 Research Paper Series, Melbourne Sustainable Society Institute.]

-As things stand right now, in relation to the Groundhog Day analogy, it would seem that not many of us would choose to “exit the restaurant”, even were we given the option to do so.
+As things stand right now, in relation to the Groundhog Day analogy, it would seem that not many of us would choose to “exit the diner”, even were we given the option to do so.
 Deep inside, however, most of us know very well that should we continue apace, we are very likely going to cause our own demise, collectively and individually, environmentally and spiritually.
 Having to face up to these truths and having to become conscious of these facts seem to be the ultimate modern-day challenges.

 Just like Phil Connors, we as a collective are still very much in denial about the routes to real solutions.
 We continue to resist inner change which would lead to external change, because we love our comforts so much and are so set in our ways.
 We resist the idea of having to be more responsible – because we truly love our pleasures and we have the misguided idea that we cannot enjoy ourselves while being responsible at the same time.
 We resist serious introspection because that would shatter some of our treasured illusions.
 We hold onto these illusions because over time we have developed and settled into the habit of avoiding our consciences, as is indeed required from modern life.
 In a nutshell, we are holding on to an outdated paradigm, incompatible with the new one we are already entering.